piettetech/OSBH/README.md

 --------
 This application contains several libraries, so some of the libraries have their own license.
 Check the header of the .cpp and .h files for the specific details.

-The main application is released under the GNU General Public License V3.0
+The main application is released under the [GNU General Public License v3.0](./LICENSE)